VLeo1966/battle_of_heroes/README.md

 # lesson11
- create game using kanban of method
+ Create a game using the Kanban method.

 # Battle of Heroes